 How to block devices from your Wi-Fi network

-There's probably enough people in your home already competing for Wi-Fi signal—the last thing you need is neighbors showing up to your Wi-Fi party uninvited.
+There are probably enough people in your home already competing for Wi-Fi signal—the last thing you need is neighbors showing up to your Wi-Fi party uninvited.
 Setting up a strong password is one of the easiest ways to keep unwanted devices off your home network and ensure it's protected.
 A password also helps stop potential scammers and cybercriminals from intercepting any data sent or received by your laptop, computer or tablet.

 How to create a strong Wi-Fi password

 The default or factory-set password your Wi-Fi router comes with is usually similar to others and easier to guess than custom passwords.
 So, get creative with setting up your Wi-Fi password.
 Best practice is to include a complex series of characters, including numbers, symbols and capitalized letters that would be hard to guess.
 Just make sure you don't make it so complex that you can't remember it yourself.
 Also, don't forget to change it often to stay one step ahead.
 For more tips, read our guide to creating a strong password.